Kenley Jansen: Boston Red Sox (2023–2024)

-Los Angeles Angels (2025–present)
+Los Angeles Angels (2025)

 On February 11, 2025, Jansen signed a one-year, $10 million contract with the Los Angeles Angels.
+He saved 29 games in 30 opportunities for the Angels in 2025, with a 2.59 ERA and 57 strikeouts over 59 innings pitched.

+Detroit Tigers (2026–present)

+On December 17, 2025, Jansen signed a one-year, $9 million contract with the Detroit Tigers.
+The contract has a $12 million club option for the 2027 season with a $2 million buyout.

+On April 14, 2026 against the Kansas City Royals, Jansen earned his third save of the season and the 479th of his career, passing Lee Smith for third place on the MLB's all-time saves list.

 International career

 Jansen has represented the Netherlands at three of the four World Baseball Classics.
 In 2009, he was the starting catcher for the Netherlands team in the World Baseball Classic.
 In the Netherlands' upset of the favored Dominican Republic team, Jansen threw out Willy Taveras on an attempted steal of third base in the ninth inning, a key play in the game.
 Jansen was a late addition to the Netherlands national baseball team for the 2013 World Baseball Classic, he had transitioned to pitching in late 2009, and he was added to the roster for the semi-finals but did not appear in the game.

 After initially saying he would not pitch in the 2017 tournament, having signed a five-year $80 million contract with the Dodgers in the offseason, Jansen again joined the team when they advanced to the semi-finals.
-Jansen appeared in the team's game against Team Puerto Rico, which including Dodgers teammate Kiké Hernandez.
+Jansen appeared in the team's game against Team Puerto Rico, which included Dodgers teammate Kike Hernandez.
 Jansen pitched a scoreless 9th inning, striking out two, but team Netherlands lost on a walk-off sacrifice fly in the 11th inning.
-He represented the Netherlands national baseball team at the 2023 World Baseball Classic.
+He represented the Netherlands national baseball team at the 2023 World Baseball Classic and 2026 World Baseball Classic.